 Before Performance Review Day, Gerda makes sure to call Miguel and to gather his inputs, in order to prepare her discussion with Katrina.
 Miguel is unable to provide specific and factual examples to support his position, and Gerda does not consider the few “infractions” mentioned by Miguel to be a sufficient reason for a “below expectations” ratings; in spite of this, and although Gerda knows Katrina as a diligent and competent former peer level colleague, she decides to endorse Miguel’s position.
 Katrina’s reaction is first of surprise and then of denial.
 Gerda insists and tries to convince her to accept Miguel’s reasons and to start to work on a development plan to correct her supposed weaknesses.
 Katrina turns furious and leaves the meeting.
 After that, she makes herself unavailable and acts as if she has been hurt or offended.

-When I meet Gerda, a day after the meeting with Katrina, she is not her usual self; she is confused and wonders where she has failed; she goes over and over the discussion with Katrina, looking for how she could have possibly been clearer and more convincing; how else could she have managed to get Katrina to understand and accept the management’s position? she asks.
+When I meet Gerda, a day after the meeting with Katrina, she is not her usual self; she is confused and wonders where she has failed; she goes over and over her discussion with Katrina, looking for how she could have possibly been clearer and more convincing; how else could she have managed to get Katrina to understand and accept the management’s position?” she asks me.

 “So Gerda, tell me, what makes you think that Katrina should continue to trust you and respect you when you actually lied to her?
 How do you think that Katrina feels?
 How would you feel in Katrina’s place?”
 Gerda whispers something like “I would feel angry and manipulated”.

-This case is not isolated.
-We can all be Gerda at times, in the complex corporate world, within conflicting loyalties, split between being honest and authentic or loyal to the “system”.
-It can be hard to choose.
+We can all be Gerda at times, in the complex corporate world.
+We may have the best intentions, but still tell the very small lies of misplaced loyalty.
 But as long as we are willing to talk about it and laugh about it and learn from it, we can all overcome the impasse.